How to Find Something Fun to Read: Resources @ University of Iowa

 5 | A - D, Folios A - F, Government Information |

 * Library of Congress Classification codes are the call numbers that are placed on each library book's spine to allow people to find books on the bookshelves.
 Each combination of letters denotes a general subject, with the later letters and numbers marking its specific place in the library.
 To find a book in the library, match the first two letters of your desired book's call number to the table above, then look for the book's location within the alphabetically-organized bookshelves on the appropriate floor.
-To learn more about this system, please look at the official Library of Congress Classification codes here (they're pretty fun to explore!) or watch the explanatory video below.
+To learn more about this system, please look at the official Library of Congress Classification codes here or watch the explanatory video below.

 Online Resources